Ginga Sengoku Gun'yūden Rai: Characters

-The ruler of planet Thai and she's considered by many fans the most powerful women in the series along with Roha.
-She was the most powerful enemy against Emperor Danjo.
-She died from a heart disease before she fought Rai.

 Media

 Manga

 The original manga is released in November 1989 up to January 1993 and was serialized in Kadokawa Shoten's Comic Comp magazine.
 The manga is compiled into 6 tankobon volumes on its first released.
 The series then moved to MediaWorks's Dengeki Comic Gao! and ran from February 1993 to November 2001, compiling the series up to 16 tankobon volumes.
 The entire manga series is later available in both Kadokawa's BookWalker app in Japan and in Amazon's Amazon Kindle app.